smyoung88/DA_G2_Final_Project/Deliverable 1/README.md

 By folliwing the syntax shown in the image above, tables can be accessed with minimal effort.<br>
 We are sticking with this approach until we learn more about connecting with AWS on Tuesday to determing if that is an approach that will benefit us as we move forward with this project.<br>
 <br><br>

-**Draft machine learning module is connected to the provisional database**

 ## Data Sources
 - https://www.kaggle.com/sobhanmoosavi/us-accidents